mrose17/homespun/RPi.md

         % ssh -i ~/.ssh/id_homespun.pub pi@raspberrypi.local

+### Disable some Bonjour advertisements
+By default, the RPi advertises some unnecessary services.

+First, run this to disable the `_udisks-ssh._tcp` service:

+        pi@raspberrypi ~ $ cd /etc/avahi
+        pi@raspberrypi ~ $ sudo mkdir disabled
+        pi@raspberrypi ~ $ sudo mv services/udisks.service disabled

+Next, disable the `_workstation._tcp` service:

+        pi@raspberrypi ~ $ sudo vi avahi-daemon.conf

+and look for the line that says:

+        #publish-workstation=yes

+and change it to:

+        publish-workstation=no

+Finally, run this:

+        pi@raspberrypi ~ $ sudo /etc/init.d/avahi restart

 ## Get Node.js
 The first thing you want to do is see if node is already there, and if so, what version you have.